edrys-labs/documentation/README.md

 ### Adding Meta Information

     --{{0}}--
 If you click onto the `Settings` button, the main settings will be shown.
-Here you can reference a logo add a description to your classroom as well as an descriptive title.
+Here you can reference a logo, add a description to your classroom as well as a descriptive title.
 The number of room defines the initial number of rooms in the classroom, only teachers can add more rooms manually.

       {{0}}
 ![Add Meta Information](images/main-settings.png)

     --{{1}}--
-These meta information are also shown in the classroom overview.
+These metadata are also shown in the classroom overview.
 So you can come back and revisit the classroom later, the configuration is stored within the browser.

       {{1}}